DHT – FRIEND OR ENEMY?

 The DHT story is strongly, but not universally, positive.
 The drawbacks of DHT must be considered.

-Cancer – DHT is critical for the normal development of the prostate, but high levels of the hormone have been associated with prostate cancer risk.
+- Cancer – DHT is critical for the normal development of the prostate, but high levels of the hormone have been associated with prostate cancer risk.
+However, studies on DHT and prostate cancer are contradictory.

 DHT – The Bottom Line...a Friend or Foe?